gburgyan/go-timing/Readme.md

 ## Repeated starts and completes

 If you need to repeatedly start and complete a timing context, there is a way to quickly and easily do that.
-If you `timing.Start` a new context and `Complete()` it, you can call the context's `Start` again.
+If you `timing.Start` a new context and call the completion handler for it, you can call the context's `Start` again.

 Another way to do this is to call `timing.ForName()` which will return an un-started timing context.
-You can then call `Start()` and `Complete()` repeatedly.
+You can then call `Start()` and complete it repeatedly.

 This can be useful in cases where you may be accessing some resource, like saving to a file, many times and you only want to count the time for that.